parijatmukherjee/horcrux/content/posts/solo-dev-to-leading-teams.md

 +++
-title = "From Solo Dev to Leading Teams: My Journey in Tech" date = "2025-07-16" author = "" authorTwitter = ""  # without @
-cover = ""          # cover image URL
-coverCaption = ""   # optional caption under image
-tags = ["engineering", "career", "leadership", "management", "tech"] keywords = ["engineering", "career", "leadership", "management", "tech"] showFullContent = false   # if false, theme might show summary readingTime = true       # disable "X min read" (if supported) hideComments = false      # enable/disable comments per post color = ""   # custom color per post (if theme supports)
+title = "From Solo Dev to Leading Teams: My Journey in Tech" date = 2025-07-16 tags = ["engineering", "career", "leadership", "management", "tech"] categories = ["career"] summary = "From rookie coder to engineering manager — a journey of missteps, milestones, and lessons in leadership." showFullContent = false readingTime = true hideComments = false
 +++

 If you had told the 2013 version of me — a C#-writing, NUnit-debugging rookie at Alumnus Software Limited, Kolkata — that I’d one day be leading multiple cross-functional teams in Berlin, I probably would've just blinked, nodded, and gone back to debugging with a coffee.
 But here we are.